Skip to main content

 # → Authorization: Bearer {token} on MCP requests

-Full runnable program, verification helper, and every error we hit while building it: Python SDK — client secret.
+Full runnable program and details: Python SDK -- client secret.

-• The application's Connections tab shows the account as an active (m2m) connection with the role and scopes it was granted through.
+• Application -> Connections tab shows the account as an active (m2m) connection with its role and scopes.

 • A tools/list call with the token returns only the tools the granted scopes allow.